inferiorhumanorgans/meishi/README.md

 * Run the meishi:first_run task, and follow the prompts
 * Deploy with your favorite rack server (phusion, unicorn, mongrel, etc)

+By default Meishi is not configured to handle HTTPS requests.
+Typically this is a job for whatever server gets put in front of Meishi.
+However, for *development purposes only* it is possible to configure Meishi to handle HTTPS connections with Webrick.
+To accomplish this, place a certificate named webrick.crt and an unencrypted private key named webrick.key in config/cert/.
+With these files in place it now use the rails_secure script instead of rails.
+E.x.: bundle e script/rails_secure server

 ## Getting Started (client)

 ### Android CardDAV-Sync